jasonly/JS-what-do-I-do-now/04-functional/main.md

   - This consistency allows you unit test your code with 100% reliability, I mean it would be pretty weird if 1 + 1 didn't equal 2, maybe it'll happen one day.

-- This is nice and all but it can be pretty impractical sometimes if you adhere to this 100%, I personally think if you scope the idea of functional programming to the concept of consistency and no side effects, you'll be fine.
+This is nice and all but it can be pretty impractical sometimes if you adhere to this 100%, I personally think if you scope the concept of functional programming to consistency and no side effects, you'll be fine.
+I think.

 ## practice
+  - (each) Write a function to iterate through an array or object
+  - (map) Using `each` write a function that will return an array of things
+  - (filter) Using `map` write a function that will return an array of items that pass a test
+  - (underworldFilter) Using `map` write a function that will return an array of items that don't pass a test